 Stick a piece of marble on top of a machine, and you have the perfect vintage/industrial vanity for your bathroom.

 This exquisitely original piece features a rusty frame filled with old machinery cogs.
 How industrial is that?
-The rest of the space remains minimalist and white, so the vanity remains the focus of the room.Continue to 10 of 10 below.
+The rest of the space remains minimalist and white, so the vanity is the focus of the room.Continue to 10 of 10 below.

 10 of 10

 Bright and Sunny Industrial

-Here's another interpretation of the bright and sunny industrial bathroom: plenty of white tiles reflects the natural light from the large high window, while copper pipes and vintage-style hardware give the space its industrial roughness.
+Here's another interpretation of the bright and sunny industrial bathroom: plenty of white tiles reflect the natural light from the large high window, while copper pipes and vintage-style hardware give the space its industrial roughness.

-The shower has space for two people (neat) and the wood vanity adds a needed touch of warmth.
+The shower has space for two people, and the wood vanity adds a needed touch of warmth.